k3b/ToGoZip/README.md

-''toGoZip: "Add To Zip" for android's share/send menu.''
+# ToGoZip: "Add To Zip" for android's share/send menu.

 Easy collection of files from every supporting app into one zip-file while beeing 'on the go' or offline.